zarf-dev/zarf/adr/0016-hooks.md

   repositoryPrefix: ecr-zarf-registry
 ```

 For this solution, hooks have to be 'installed' onto a cluster before they are used.
 When Zarf is deploying a package onto a cluster, it will look for any secrets with the `zarf-hook` label in the `zarf` namespace.
 If hooks are found, Zarf will run any 'package' level hooks before deploying a component and run any 'component' level hook for each component that is getting deployed.
-The hook lifecycle options will be before/after a package deployment and before/after a component deployment.
+The hook lifecycle options will be:
+1. Before a package deployment
+2. After a package deployment
+3. Before a component deployment
+4. After a component deployment
  - NOTE: The order of hook execution is nearly random.
 If there are multiple hooks for a lifecycle there is no guarantee that they will be executed in a certain order.
  - NOTE: The `package` lifecycle might be changed to a `run-once` lifecycle.
 This would benefit packages that don't have kube context information when the deployment starts.